Floship Case Study: Data Accessibility Across The Supply Chain

 Tips & tricks from the Floship team

-For non-technical people, using filters and query templates to manipulate the data.
+- For non-technical people, using filters and query templates to manipulate the data is very helpful.